 Tom holds a JD, MBA, and MS in biotechnology, and is a former Army officer (Armor and Cavalry), a former special prosecutor (Loudoun County), has served as co-chair of the ABA’s Copyright CLE subcommittee and is formerly a board member and the past president of the Loudoun County bar association.
 Tom is also a founder, patent-holder and former CEO and Chairman of Ceres Nanosciences Inc. whose Lyme disease diagnostic test received the FDA’s “Breakthrough Device” designation in July of 2018 (http://www.ceresnano.com/press-release-breakthrough) and which has completed more than $20 million in funding since its inception.
-As an instrument rated pilot, he also serves as a commissioner for the largest executive airport in Virginia (KJYO), the executive feeder airport for Dulles.
+As an instrument rated pilot, he also served as a commissioner for the largest executive airport in Virginia (KJYO), the executive feeder airport for Dulles.